PaddlePaddle/PaddleCloud/doc/autoscale_experiment.md

 ## Before Starting The Experiment

+- All the demos in [book](https://github.com/PaddlePaddle/book) should be tested.
 - We will use [recognize_digits](https://github.com/PaddlePaddle/cloud/tree/develop/demo/recognize_digits) as the training job for the demo.
 - We have 240 CPU cores and 80 GPU cards totally.